-In estimating the discount rates, we use interest rates on high-quality fixed-income governmental and corporate bonds that received a rating of AA(Aa) or higher from rating agencies.
-The durations of such bonds closely match that of the pension benefit obligation.
-Assumed discount rates were reevaluated at each measurement date.
+In estimating the discount rates, we use interest rates on high-quality fixed-income government and corporate bonds that received a rating of AA(Aa) or higher from rating agencies.
+The durations of such bonds closely match those of the benefit obligations.
+Assumed discount rates are reevaluated at each measurement date.